List of birds of Germany: Rails, moorhens, and coots

-Rallidae is a large family of small to medium-sized birds which includes the rails, crakes, coots, and gallinules.
+Rallidae is a large family of small to medium-sized birds which includes the rails, crakes, coots, and moorhens.
 Typically they inhabit dense vegetation in damp environments near lakes, swamps, or rivers.
-In general they are shy and secretive birds, making them difficult to observe.
+In general they are shy and secretive birds making them difficult to observe, but some are bold and conspicuous.
 Most species have strong legs and long toes which are well adapted to soft uneven surfaces.
-They tend to have short, rounded wings and to be weak fliers.
+They tend to have short, rounded wings and appear to be weak fliers, though many are capable of long-distance migration.